“…whoever welcomes a child like this…. welcomes Me.”

 Lifetime Christian Adoption would be happy to provide you with free information about our successful domestic adoption program!

 1. What is Lifetime Christian Adoption’s history and background?

 Lifetime Christian Adoption was founded in 1986 by Mardie Caldwell, Certified Open Adoption Practitioner.
 Lifetime was created to help build families through open adoption.
 Mardie herself is an adoptive parent.
-Lifetime Christian Adoption is not an adoption agency; rather, it serves to meet the needs of both the adoptive family and birth parents in the adoption process, providing education, guidance, and support, networking, and adoption plan assistance.
+Lifetime Christian Adoption is not an adoption agency; rather, it serves to meet the needs of both the adoptive family and birth parents in the adoption process, providing education, guidance, support, networking, and adoption plan assistance.

 2. What types of children do you have available?

-Mostly newborn, though we do have some toddlers, sibling groups of two to four children and some older children.
+Mostly newborns, though we do have some toddlers, sibling groups of two to four children, and some older children.
 Some of these children are Caucasian as well as others of racial or mixed heritage.
 These children are from many different states.
 Our birth mothers contact us directly from our advertising and networking.
-You will find that our fees are more affordable because you have only one facilitator with various resources involved.
+You will find that our fees are more affordable because you have only one coordinator with various resources involved.

 3. How long is the wait?